knowsuchagency/knowsuchagency.github.io.old/content/post/postmodern-error-handling.md

-+++
+---
+{
+  "date": "2017-02-24",
-subtitle = "How to catch some TYPES of errors before they happen" title = "Postmodern Error Handling in Python 3.6" bigimg = "" date = "2017-02-24T19:32:47-08:00"
+  "subtitle": "How to catch some TYPES of errors before they happen", "title": "Postmodern Error Handling in Python 3.6"

-+++
+}
+---
 <!--more-->

+## Postmodern error handling in Python 3.6

-I'll be the first person to admit I have no idea what postmodernism actually means, but it sounds cool for an article on error-handling (or rather how to prevent them from happening in the first place), and I would argue that the facilities (post?)modern Python provides us for doing so are pretty damn cool.
+I'll be the first person to admit I have no idea what postmodernism actually means, but it sounds cool for an article on error-handling, and I would argue that the facilities (post?)modern Python provides for handling errors is pretty damn cool. derp

 Recently, an acquaintance of mine posed this question on a message board we both participate in: